Savanamed/pycaprio/docs/api/annotations.md

 ```

 ### Upload annotation
 Uploads an annotation to a document in INCEpTION.
-It needs the Id of the project, the Id of the document, the annotator's username and the content of it (io stream).
+It requires the Id of the project, the Id of the document, the annotator's username and the annotation's content (io stream).
-You can specify the annotation's format via `annotation_format` (defaults to `webanno`).
-You can specify the annotation's state via `annotation_state` (defaults to `NEW`).
+You can specify the annotation's format via `annotation_format` (defaults to `webanno`) and its state via `annotation_state` (defaults to `NEW`).

 Example: